trackmania-rl/tmrl/readme/tuto_library.md

 #### Training parameters

 There are no epochs in RL.
-What we call `epoch` in `tmrl` is simply the point where the `Trainer` sends data to `wandb` and may checkpoint the training session on the hard drive.
+In `tmrl`, we call `epoch` the moment when the `Trainer` checkpoints the training session on the hard drive and sends training metrics to `wandb`.

 An `epoch` is made of a fixed number of `rounds`, and a `round` is made of a fixed number of training `steps`.
-These values are very arbitrary and you can set mostly whatever you like depending on how often you want to see metrics printed and logged (they are printed at the end of each `round` and logged at the end of each `epoch`):
+These values are very arbitrary and you can set mostly whatever you like depending on how often you want to see metrics logged (they are printed at the end of each `round` and logged to `wandb` at the end of each `epoch`):

 ```python
 epochs = 10  # maximum number of epochs, usually set this to np.inf